Chase the glitter rainbow with Moondust from Urban Decay

 This post may contain affiliate links.

 For a long time now I’ve been searching for a seriously glittery eyeshadow.
 Not just one that shimmers and shines, but one that actually glitters, containing tiny particles of glitter that give serious twinkle when they hit the light.
-I’ve experimented with actual cosmetic glitter like the fabulous budget range of cosmetic glitters from Stargazer.
-But I had struggled to find an actual eyeshadow that fitted the bill….. that is until now!
+I’ve experimented with actual cosmetic glitter like the fabulous budget range of cosmetic glitters from Stargazer. and had fantastic results using Urban Decay Heavy Metal Glitter Eyeliners but I had struggled to find an actual eyeshadow that fitted the bill….. that is until now!

 This is the stunning Moondust eyeshadow palette from Urban Decay.
 Urban Decay do palettes so well, and I’d lusted after this one as soon as it was released but sadly it was sold out for ages (as is usual with so many of Urban Decay’s new releases).
 I finally got my hands on it last month and the wait was worth it!
 Firstly can we just take a moment to take in the sheer beauty of the Moondust palette……..